rexolion/audiovideo/README.md

 - Visual Studio Code is opened for manual spell-checking of the transcription.
 - A video is generated with a CQT (Constant-Q Transform) visualization using ffmpeg.
 - The transcription is added as subtitles to the video using ffmpeg.
+- Gives 10 titles and 10 tags for youtube video
 - A notification is displayed when the video is ready for publishing.
 - Temporary files (audio file, intermediate video, and transcription file) are cleaned up after successful completion.